-British and Irish tenor Richard Jackson recently graduated with Distinction from the MMus course in Vocal Performance at the Royal Birmingham Conservatoire.
+British and Irish tenor Richard Jackson graduated with Distinction from the MMus course in Vocal Performance at the Royal Birmingham Conservatoire.

 On the concert platform Richard has performed as a soloist with choirs and choral societies.
 His oratorio experience includes Handel’s Messiah, the title role in Handel’s Samson, Mozart’s Requiem and Rossini’s Petite messe solennelle.